citp/privacy-policy-historical/r/re/rel/relrules.com.md

 Web browser cookies

-Our Site may use "cookies" to enhance User experience.
-User's web browser places cookies on their hard drive for record-keeping purposes and sometimes to track information about them.
+Our Site may use “cookies” to enhance User experience.
+User’s web browser places cookies on their hard drive for record-keeping purposes and sometimes to track information about them.
 User may choose to set their web browser to refuse cookies, or to alert you when cookies are being sent.
 If they do so, note that some parts of the Site may not function properly.

 How we use collected information

 Relationship Rules may collect and use Users personal information for the following purposes:

   * To run and operate our Site

 We may need your information display content on the Site correctly.

   * To send periodic emails